 At the end of this procedure, a list of all the settings is shown, as in Figure 3.27, “Confirm autoconfiguration”.
 If they are correct, choose “Yes”.
 Otherwise, choosing “No”, the network configuration will restart from the beginning, giving the opportunity to perform again all the steps (and also to perform a manual configuration).

 If you chose “No” in Figure 3.26, “Using autoconfiguration”, you will be asked several questions to manually configure the network.
 All the parameters are presented in the form “Parameter_name [default_value]:”.
 Press “Enter” to use the default value.
 If no default value is provided, the parameter will be left blank.

 The name by which other machines can usually address your computer.
 Not used during installation.

 This is the name of the domain you are in.
 You may leave it blank if you are not in a public domain.

 Enter your numerical Internet Protocol address in “dotted quad” notation here, for example, 192.168.1.3.
 It will be used as a static IP for your network card.

 The netmask for your network, either given as a hex value (“0xffffff00”) or in dotted-quad notation (“255.255.255.0”).

 Your router's (or default gateway's) IP address.
 Do not use a hostname here!

 Your (first) DNS server's IP address.
 Again, don't use a hostname.

-After answering all of your network configuration info, it will be displayed, and you will have a chance to go back and make changes (Figure 3.28, “Confirming network parameters”).
+After answering all of your network configuration info, their list is shown as in Figure 3.27, “Confirm autoconfiguration”.
+You will have a chance to go back and make changes.
+If you are satisfied with your settings, choose “Yes”.

 sysinst will now run a few commands (not displayed in detail here) to configure the network: flushing the routing table, setting the default route, and testing if the network connection is operational.